rcazzara/seldovia/_people/Anderson_Oscar_William.md

 the season and there would be no boats going up the Inlet even as far as Ninilchik.
-Several days later the"Alaska" (gas-boat) captained by Bill Murphy came down the Inlet to Seldovia for supplies to be taken to Kenai, and he agreed to put mother off at Ninilchik.…After being on the gas boat almost 24 hours, she was landed at Ninilchik.…Most of the population spoke only Russian...people barely left their own community and except for a few Russians from Russia and two or three others, no one had been farther away than Kenai, or maybe Seldovia or Port Graham.
+Several days later the"Alaska" (gas-boat) captained by Bill Murphy came down the Inlet to Seldovia for supplies to be taken to Kenai, and he agreed to put mother off at Ninilchik.â€¦After being on the gas boat almost 24 hours, she was landed at Ninilchik.â€¦Most of the population spoke only Russian...people barely left their own community and except for a few Russians from Russia and two or three others, no one had been farther away than Kenai, or maybe Seldovia or Port Graham.
-The Russian School was rented for the school, and a two room cabin was made available for the teacher to live in.…The only mail to arrive at Ninilchik during the winter was brought by Mr. Woodwind from Homer once a month.
-During the cold winter months he traveled along the beach most of the way with the dog team, later in the spring with a two wheel cart, traveling at low tide, and sometimes with a dory and Evinrude (outboard) engine.…The need for a school house and teacher was imperative, and.…the windowless school house on the bluff above Ninilchik was built.
-It consisted of a wing for a teacher’s residence, a very small bed-room, and small kitchen but with a nice long living room (somewhat narrow) with a wonderful view out over the Inlet.
+The Russian School was rented for the school, and a two room cabin was made available for the teacher to live in.â€¦The only mail to arrive at Ninilchik during the winter was brought by Mr. Woodwind from Homer once a month.
+During the cold winter months he traveled along the beach most of the way with the dog team, later in the spring with a two wheel cart, traveling at low tide, and sometimes with a dory and Evinrude (outboard) engine.â€¦The need for a school house and teacher was imperative, and.â€¦the windowless school house on the bluff above Ninilchik was built.
+It consisted of a wing for a teacherâ€™s residence, a very small bed-room, and small kitchen but with a nice long living room (somewhat narrow) with a wonderful view out over the Inlet.
 The kitchen opened into the school room proper, and behind the class room was a long narrow room